How Retainers Keep Your Smile in Shape After Braces

 Fixed Retainers:

-- Bonded to the back of your teeth
+• Bonded directly to the back of your teeth

-- No need to remember to wear them, since they’re always working!
+• No need to remember to put them in since they’re always working for you

 Removable Retainers:

-- Can be adjusted or replaced as needed
+• Can be adjusted or replaced whenever needed

 Tips for Success with Your Retainer

-Your retainer doesn’t ask for much, but giving it the attention it deserves goes a long way in keeping your smile stunning.
+Your retainer does not ask for much, but a little daily attention goes a long way toward keeping your smile in great shape.

-- Clean it daily with lukewarm water and a toothbrush (no toothpaste!)
+• Clean it daily with lukewarm water and a soft toothbrush (skip the toothpaste)

-- Keep it in a protective case when not in use
+• Store it in a protective case whenever it is not in your mouth

-- Bring it to your check-ups so we can inspect the fit
+• Bring it along to your check-ups so we can check the fit

 Retainer FAQs: What Patients Want to Know